codeigniter4/CodeIgniter4/user_guide_src/source/database/transactions.rst

 .. literalinclude:: transactions/007.php

-.. note:: Use this technique carefully in order to keep the commands balanced.
+.. note:: In case the structure is far more complex, it's your responsibility
+    to ensure that the inner transactions can reach the outermost layer again in order to be fully executed by the database, thus prevents unintended commits/rollbacks.